Is this method painful?

 How many sessions will I need?

 All skins heal differently – some have slight fading, others may fade a lot – requiring a touch up to add more colour.
-The final result and true colour takes about TWO weeks.
+The final result and true colour can take about TWO weeks.
 An additional touch up may be needed after your first appointment.
 There is a reduced charge for a touch up if done within 3 months of your first appointment.
 Thereafter it is a complete redo at full price.

 How long does it last?

-It is permanent, but like any tattoo, it does have fading – some more and faster than others.
+It is permanent, but like any tattoo, it does have some fading – some more and faster than others.
 This depends on skin type; pigments used; and exposure to the sun.
 Some people never need touching up, and others may need it as soon as a year or two following the initial procedure.

 Is the procedure safe?